intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 This example is intended for demonstration purposes only.
 The adapter host does not implement a number of security features that would need to be added in a production application, including:

 - Preventing over-posting when configuring MQTT topics to subscribe to via the UI.
-- Validating MQTT topic names, including ensuring that topic names do not exceed 65535 bytes when encoded as UTF-8.
+- Validating MQTT topic names, including ensuring that topic names do not exceed the MQTT standard's limit of 65535 bytes when encoded as UTF-8.

 Additionally, the adapter host would need to be installed as a service or an IIS website on a production machine.
 Microsoft documentation about ASP.NET Core deployment can be found [here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy).